Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Process.md

 bg 1
 ```

 This command will resume job number 1 in the background.
-Understanding and managing foreground and background jobs helps to increase productivity and efficiency when working in a shell environment.